+SALES MANAGEMENT 580

-SALES MANAGEMENT Prerequisite: 600 or permission of instructor.
-Develops analytical and managerial skills through case studies and other learning activities relating to the organization, selection, training motivation, and control of a sales force.
+Prerequisite: 600 or permission of instructor.
+Develops analytical and managerial skills through case studies and other learning activities relating to the organization, selection, training motiation, and control of a sales force.
 (Graduate credit requires additional research paper.)

+MARKETING CONCEPTS 600

-MARKETING CONCEPTS Introductory course examining buyer behavior, environmental influences, target marketing, product development, distribution, promotion, and pricing for business firms and nonprofit organizations within a global context.
+3 credits Introductory course examining buyer behavior, environmental influences, target marketing, product development, distribution, promotion, and pricing for business firms and nonprofit organizations within a global context.

-STRATEGIC MARKETING MANAGEMENT 3 credits Prerequisite: 600 or equivalent.
-Managerial assessments of opportunities, threats are explored as are the development and management of appropriate strategic marketing plans and their
+STRATEGIC MARKETING MANAGEMENT 620

+Prerequisite: 600 or equivalent.
+Managerial assessments of opportunities, threats are explored as are the development and management of appropriate strategic marketing plans and their tactical implementation.

-MARKETING OF SERVICES Prerequisite: 600 or permission of instructor.
+MARKETING OF SERVICES

+Prerequisite: 600 or permission of instructor.
 Examines marketing strategies within the service industry.
-Focuses on both profit (e.g., transportation, financial) and nonprofit (e.g., educational, social) organizations.
+Focuses on both profit (e.g., transportation, financiall and nonprofit (e.g., educational social) organizations.
 Product support services are also covered.

-BUSINESS RESEARCH METHODS Prerequisites: 6500:601 and 602.
-Covers the scientific methods as well as the gathering and analysis of information to identify opportunities and solve problems within a business organi-
+BUSINESS RESEARCH METHODS

+Prerequisites: 6500:601 and 602.
+Covers the scientific methods as well as the gathering and analysis of information to identify opportunities and solve problems within a business organizatio

+650 CONSUMER BEHAVIOR

-CONSUMER BEHAVIOR Prerequisite: 600.
-Examines the marketplace behavior of individuals, households and organizations.
+Prerequisite: 600.
+Examines the marketplace behavior of individuals, households and organi-zations.
 Focus is placed on integrating theoretical models with managerial applications.

-MARKETING COMMUNICATIONS

-Prerequisite: 600.
-The total range of marketing communication tools are examined individual ly and in the context of planning, developing, and implementing a systematic and integrated communications program.

-COMPETITIVE BUSINESS STRATEGY

-3 credits Prerequisites: 600:601, 6400:602, 6500:600, and 6600:600.
+- MARKETING COMMUNICATIONS 3 credits Prerequisite: 600.
+The total range of marketing communication tools are examined individually and in the context of planning, developing, and implementing a systematic and integrated communications program. - COMPETITIVE BUSINESS STRATEGY Prerequisites: 600:601, 6400:602, 6500:600, and 6600:600.
 Investigation of competitive business strategy from an industry perspective.
-The course presents a framework which can be used to understand and develop competitive strategies.

-APPLICATIONS OF MARKETING THEORY Prerequisite: 600.
-Examines marketing theories and their applications to business problem-solving and decision-making.
-Selected readings and field projects are used to enhance the student's managerial skills.

-INDEPENDENT STUDY IN MARKETING (May be repeated for a total of six credits) Focus on special topics of study and research in marketing on an independent basis.
+The course presents a framework which can be used to understand and develop competitive strategies. - APPLICATIONS OF MARKETING THEORY Prerequisite: 600.
+Examines marketing theories and their applications to business problem solving and decision-making.
+Selected readings and field projects are used to enhance the student's managerial skills. - INDEPENDENT STUDY IN MARKETING 1-3 credits (May be repeated for a total of six credits) Focus on special topics of study and research in marketing on an independent basis